 IG is the way organisations process or handle information.
 It allows organisations and individuals to ensure personal information is handled legally, securely, efficiently and effectively in order to support delivery of the best possible care.

-The Data Protection Act was updated in 2018 with the General Data Protection Regulation (GDPR) and the new UK Data Protection Bill.
+The Data Protection Act was updated in 2018 with the UK General Data Protection Regulation (GDPR) and the new UK Data Protection Bill.

 DCHS resources to support compliance with GDPR:

 - Data Protection Impact Assessment template